loris-imageserver/loris/README.md

 are then used to build utility command lines that are shelled out.

-The [Werkzeug Python WSGI Utility Library] [3] handles the URL parsing and routing and supplies a few other conveniences.
+The [Werkzeug Python WSGI Utility Library] [3] handles the URL parsing and routing and supplies a few other convenience methods.

 Deployment
 ----------